 There will be a single gate to the development, which will be fully manned 24 hours.
-The entire area of the project will also be banded with a masonry perimeter wall.
+The entire area of the project will also be banded with a full stone perimeter fence.
 Outdoor lighting will as well be installed sufficiently within the project area.
 The property management is anticipated to engage security firms to beef-up security.